anukhatri41/CSCE482_Resol/Notebooks/Robert_Elizondo.md

 Meeting with Dr.Huang and Laren
 Got transaction function to work
 Trying to make button work becasue we are getting an FS error

+# 4/25/22
+Meeting with group on Friday, Saturday and Sunday
+Worked very hard to integrate all the work that we had up until that point
+Added a alot of features and did lots of testing to ensure that everything was working correctly
+Recorded demo video
+Demoed in class

+# 4/27/22
+Meeting with Dr.Huang and Laren
+Working on presentation